 Over-the-counter medications

 Over-the-counter heartburn medicine can temporarily decrease the frequency and severity of your acid reflux.
 Don’t take these drugs indefinitely without asking your doctor.
-If you have frequent heartburn for more than six weeks, or if these treatments don’t help relieve your heartburn, you should see your general practice doctor.
+If you have frequent heartburn for more than six weeks, or if these treatments don’t help relieve your heartburn, you should see your primary care provider.

 When to seek care for heartburn

-If you have more severe symptoms, such as chest pain, dark-colored (coffee grounds) vomit, black stools, persistent vomiting, or feel like you are choking, seek care in the emergency room right away.
-If you have more severe symptoms, such as chest pain, dark-colored (coffee grounds) vomit, black stools, persistent vomiting, or feel like you are choking, seek care in the emergency room right away.
+If you notice more severe symptoms, such as chest pain, dark-colored (coffee grounds) vomit, black stools, persistent vomiting, or feel like you are choking, seek care in the emergency room right away.